Cigar Flavors: Where Cigars Get Their Flavors & How to Describe Your Smoke

 Cigar Flavor Strength

-Before we delve into the core flavor categories, you’ll want to determine the difference between mild, medium, and full cigar flavors.
+Before we delve into the core flavor categories, you’ll want to determine the difference between mellow, medium, and full cigar flavors.
 These terms describe what’s known as the “body” of the cigar.

-The term mild is probably pretty self-explanatory – milder cigars tend to be the lightest smoke of the three – they’re typically mellow in taste and not heavily pungent.
+The term “mellow” is probably pretty self-explanatory – mellow cigars tend to be the lightest smoke of the three – they’re typically subtle in taste and not heavily pungent.
 A cigar with a full body will yield a very strong and bold-tasting smoke, while a cigar with medium body will balance somewhere in the middle.
-This can sometimes be confusing, as the actual nicotine strength of a cigar is often described using these same terms – mild, medium, and full.
+This can sometimes be confusing, as the actual nicotine strength of a cigar is often described using these same terms – mellow, medium, and full.
 It is important to note that strength does not necessarily dictate flavor, and vice versa.

 Core Cigar Flavor Categories